Hodapp87/cs7641_assignment3/chodapp3-readme.txt

 The code (minus report & analysis code) is also available at: https://github.com/Hodapp87/cs7641_assignment3

+Some of the generated data files are here but the large ones have been left out.

 Short procedure for generating everything:
 1. Install packages in R with: install.packages(c("ggplot2","RSNNS","mclust","fastICA","cluster",